Non-pluripolar products on vector bundles and Chern--Weil formulae

 \section{Pull-backs of currents}

+Let $X$ be a complex manifold of pure dimension $n$.
+A positive current on $X$ could have several different meanings.
+In this paper, we say a closed positive $(p,p)$-current $T$ on $X$ is positive if for all smooth $(1,0)$-forms $\alpha_1,\ldots,\alpha_{n-p}$, the distribution

-Let $X$ be a complex manifold of pure dimension $n$. \begin{definition} A \emph{closed dsh current} of bi-dimension $(p,p)$ on $X$ is a current $T$ of bi-dimension $(p,p)$ of the form $T=S_1-S_2$, where $S_1$, $S_2$ are closed positive currents of bi-dimension $(p,p)$ on $X$.
+is positive. \begin{definition} A \emph{closed dsh current} of bi-dimension $(p,p)$ on $X$ is a current $T$ of bi-dimension $(p,p)$ of the form $T=S_1-S_2$, where $S_1$, $S_2$ are closed positive currents of bi-dimension $(p,p)$ on $X$.
 The set of such currents is denoted by $\hat{Z}_p(X)$.

 Given $T\in \hat{Z}_p(X)$, we will call any expression $T=S_1-S_2$ as above a \emph{decomposition} of $T$. \end{definition} Observe that $\hat{Z}_p(X)$ is a real vector space.
 We endow $\hat{Z}_p(X)$ with the weak topology of currents.
 Thus $\hat{Z}_p(X)$ becomes a locally convex topological vector space.